lazyproof/lazyproof.github.io/_posts/2014-09-27-docker-notes.markdown

 We think of each of these file systems as a layer

 ###What are docker Images?
 A Read-only Layer is called an image.

 An image never changes and therefore have no state.

+###What is the init process?

 ###Why use phusion base images?
+####Pull down and look around base docker image
+docker run --rm -t -i phusion/baseimage:<VERSION> /sbin/my_init -- bash -l

+###File Permissions

+###Getting a basic Rails implementation running